iVedha Helping Nonprofits of All Sizes Achieve Their Missions across Microsoft products Nonprofits play an…

 Toil, according to Google, is “labor associated with running a production service that is manual, repetitive, automatable, tactical, devoid of long-term value and expands linearly as the service develops.”

 Toil tasks are simple to complete, but they don’t add much value.
-They don’t need the expertise of an engineer or the use of human judgment.
-Rather, they obstruct the engineer’s progress in the creation of products and services.
+They don’t need the expertise of an SME or the use of human judgment.
+Rather, they obstruct the SME’s progress in the creation of products and services.

 Teams will have less time for high-value work if they spend the bulk of their time on these sorts of activities.
 As a result, operating costs grow and the emphasis shifts from proactive to reactive.
 This stifles creativity.